Our business

 • allow only designated users to access software and databases

-• wherever possible restrict staff access to printers to secure printing
+• wherever possible restrict staff access to printers to secure printing only

 • ensure that personal information is not transferred abroad without suitable safeguards